Edge mappings of graphs: Ramsey type parameters: The appearance of -fixed copies of or -free/exclusive copies of : and

 \begin{proposition}

 For any graphs $G$ and $Q$, we have $m^*(G, Q) \le \min\{m^*(H, Q) : H \in D(G)\} + \lfloor \frac{ 2s(n,Q)}{n}\rfloor +1$. \end{proposition}

-Let us introduce the notation $K_k^{-t}$ for the graph obtained from $K_k$ by removing a $t$-clique.
-In the next proposition, we determine $m(G,K_{1,r})$ for several graph classes $G$.
-The lower bound will be obtained by Proposition \ref{properties} and we will apply Proposition \ref{upperk1r}.
+Let us introduce the notation $K_k^{-t}$ for the graph obtained from $K_k$ by removing the edges of a $t$-clique.
+In the next two theorems, we determine $m(G,K_{1,r})$ for members $G$ of several graph classes.
+The lower bound will be obtained by Theorem \ref{properties} and we will apply Proposition \ref{upperk1r}.
 To this end, we will need the exact value of $\ex(n,G)$.
 This is known for all color-critical graphs by a result of Simonovits \cite{S}.
 But his result is only proved for large enough $n$, while we will need the parameter for small $n$, so instead of using this general theorem, we will use specific results.